 The center of government in Osaka, Nakanoshima is a well-designed and beautifully manicured slice of the city.
 This thin strip of land stretches four plus kilometers east to west.
 Nakanoshima is home to the city hall, a handful of museums and historically preserved buildings, and a beautiful promenade and park for walking.
 Come in temperate weather to enjoy a leisurely stroll stopping at the museums and various points of interest along the way.

 With the crowds of people flowing from one path to the next, Umeda and the surrounding northern area of the city can seem a little overwhelming but is certainly worth experiencing, particularly if you are a fan of urban spaces and efficient development.

-Given the number of people who come through the station everyday, it’s incredible that the trains manage to stay on time, the streets manage to preserve their clean appearance and pedestrians maintain a generally calm composure despite the seeming chaos erupting from all directions.
+Given the number of people who come through the station everyday, it's incredible that the trains manage to stay on time, the streets manage to preserve their clean appearance and pedestrians maintain a generally calm composure despite the chaos seeming to erupt from all directions.